Washington Politics Could Be About To Enter A 'Post-Apocalyptic' Phase

 "We have our options," Pelosi said.
 "We have arrows in our quiver that I'm not about to discuss right now."

 Asked to clarify that she wasn't ruling anything out, she said, "Good morning.
 Sunday morning."
-She added, "When we weigh the equities, defending our democracy requires us to use every arrow in our quiver.
+She added, "When we weigh the equities, defending our democracy requires us to use every arrow in our quiver."

 Some on the left want Democrats to threaten that if Biden wins the White House and they take over the Senate, they will play hardball.
 That includes eliminating the filibuster for legislation; passing statehood for Washington, D.C., to likely give Democrats two more senators; and passing legislation to expand the number of justices who can sit on the Supreme Court.
 (One bit of evidence for how fired up Democrats are: ActBlue says it raised more than $91 million in the 28 hours after Ginsburg's death.)